NunezOcasioLab/mpas-tutorial/00-intro.md

 :width: 300px
 ```

-What makes MPAS special is its use of unstructured Voronoi meshes on the sphere,
+What makes MPAS special is its use of unstructured Voronoi meshes on the sphere (SCVT),
 including C-grid staggering.

 Horizontal velocity components are defined normal to the cell edges,